jowl/upset/README.md

 # Upset

+**WARNING:** The information in this readme presents vague goals for this project, rather than its current status.
+The library is currently not really usable and will be subject to major changes and additions shortly (hopefully).
+Please stay tuned.

-Upset is a configuration management library that provides functionality for defining, providing, and inspecting application configuration.
+Upset is a configuration management library that will provide functionality for defining, providing, and inspecting application configuration.